Computing committors in collective variables via Mahalanobis diffusion maps: Introduction

-The goal of the present work is to extend the methodology for computing the committor functions by means of diffusion maps for the case when the data is given in collective variables.
-We emphasize that our application of diffusion maps is not for learning order parameters or doing dimensional reduction as in many previous works, e.g. \cite{rohrdanz2011determination, ferguson2010systematic, ferguson2011nonlinear,coifman2008diffusion}.
+} The goal of the present work is to extend { the diffusion map algorithm for computing the committor functions for data sampled from the invariant density of SDE \eqref{eqn:cvsde} and prove theoretical guarantees for its correctness.} We emphasize that our application of diffusion maps is not for learning order parameters or doing dimensional reduction as in many previous works, e.g. \cite{rohrdanz2011determination, ferguson2010systematic, ferguson2011nonlinear,coifman2008diffusion}.
 We assume that we already have a dimensionally reduced system due to the use of collective variables.
-Instead, we are going to approximate the generator of the diffusion process taking space in the space of collective variables by means of diffusion maps and use it to compute the committor.
+Instead, we are going to approximate the generator of SDE \eqref{eqn:cvsde} by means of diffusion maps and use it to compute the committor.

-If the transformation from atomic positions to collective variables were a diffeomorphism, we could straightforwardly apply the diffusion map with the Mahalanobis kernel introduced by Singer and Coifman in 2008~\cite{singer2008}.
-The Mahalanobis kernel allows one to unwarp the effects of the diffeomorphism and correctly approximate the generator of the underlying diffusion process from which the input data is sampled.
+If { the diffusion matrix $M(x)$ in SDE \eqref{eqn:cvsde}} arose from a diffeomorphism, we could straightforwardly apply the diffusion map with the Mahalanobis kernel introduced by Singer and Coifman in 2008~\cite{singer2008}.
 However, the transformation to collective variables is not a diffeomorphism.
 Typically, the number of collective variables is much smaller than $3N_a$ and the computation of collective variables involves an averaging with respect to the invariant probability density.
-As a result, all that can be guaranteed is that the diffusion matrix $M(x)$, where $x$ is the vector of collective variables, is symmetric positive definite, and is not guaranteed to be decomposable to $M(x)=J(x)J^\top(x)$ where $J(x)$ is the Jacobian matrix for some diffeomorphism, as required to apply the formalism introduced in \cite{singer2008}.
+As a result, all that can be guaranteed is that the diffusion matrix $M(x)$ in \eqref{eqn:cvsde} is symmetric positive definite. { Furthermore, it is known that not every symmetric positive definite matrix function $M(x)$ is decomposable to $M(x)=J(x)J^\top(x)$ where $J(x)$ is the Jacobian matrix for some diffeomorphism \cite{risken1996fokker}, as required for the formalism introduced in \cite{singer2008}.}

-Throughout this paper, we will denote the diffusion map algorithms with the isotropic Gaussian kernel and the Mahalanobis kernel, respectively, by {\tt dmap} and {\tt mmap}.
-Their detailed descriptions are given in Section~\ref{sec:diffusion_maps} and~\ref{sec:dmmn}, respectively.